robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-ilp.md

 ## Q1: How do you reduce ILP to 0-1 ILP?

+**Answer:** Use binary expansion of integer variables.

+**Key Insight:**
+- Represent each integer variable as sum of powers of 2 times binary variables
+- Binary expansion preserves integer values
+- Constraints can be converted using binary representation

+**Hint:** For variable xᵢ ≤ M, use ⌈log₂(M+1)⌉ binary variables.
+Represent xᵢ = ∑ⱼ 2ʲ · yᵢⱼ where yᵢⱼ ∈ {0,1}.
+This allows encoding any integer up to M using binary digits.

 ### 1. NP-Completeness Proof of 0-1 ILP: Solution Validation

 **0-1 ILP Problem:**